 - Loss of consortium

-While we cannot give you an accurate estimate of what you can recover now, we can tell you what you are entitled to after reviewing your case during your free, no-obligation consultation.
+While we cannot give you an accurate estimate of what you can recover now, we can tell you what you may be entitled to collect after reviewing your case during your free, no-obligation consultation.

 Comparative Negligence in Slip and Fall Cases

-According to Louisiana Civil Code (CC) §2323, the amount of compensation that injury victims are entitled to recover in slip and fall accidents or any type of personal injury claims depends on the degree of the victims’ fault.
-If injury victims were at fault to any degree for causing the accident that led to their injuries, they can still recover damages from other responsible parties.
+According to CC Art.
+2323, the amount of compensation that injury victims are entitled to recover in slip and fall accidents or any personal injury claim depends on the degree of the victims’ fault.
+If injury victims were partially at fault for causing the accident that led to their injuries, they may still recover damages from other responsible parties, provided their percentage of fault is less than the defendant’s.

-However, their recovery would be decreased by an amount equal to the share of their own fault.
-Therefore, if injury victims are 10 percent at fault for the accident, then other parties who are at fault would be liable for only 90 percent of the victims’ damages.
-A knowledgeable slip and fall lawyer in Alexandria could provide further clarification about how much in damages a plaintiff could expect to receive.
+However, if you are found partially negligent, your compensation award may be decreased by an amount equal to your percentage of fault.
+For example, if the jury determines that you are 10 percent at fault for the accident, the defendant would only be liable for 90 percent of your damages.
+An Alexandria slip and fall injury lawyer from our firm could provide further clarification about how much in damages a plaintiff could expect to receive.

 How Long You Have to File Your Case

-Talk to an Alexandria Slip and Fall Attorney Today
+Call Now to Hire an Alexandria Slip and Fall Injury Attorney Today